Maltese: Dog Breed Profile and Information

 Choose the middle-of-the-road puppy, not the puppy who beats his littermates or the puppy who hides in the corner.

-To ensure that they have pleasant temperaments that you are comfortable with always meet at least one of the parents, typically the mother is the one who is available.
+To ensure they have pleasant temperaments that you are comfortable with, always meet at least one of the parents; typically, the mother is available.

 It is also useful to visit siblings or other relatives of the parents to determine what a puppy would be like as he grows up.

-The Maltese, like any dog, need early socialization when they are young, exposure to many different people, sights, sounds, and experiences.
+The Maltese, like any dog, need early socialization when they are young and exposed to many different people, sights, sounds, and experiences.
 Socialization helps make sure your puppy from Maltese grows up to be a well-rounded dog.

-It’s a perfect beginning to enrol him in a puppy kindergarten class.
-It will also encourage him to polish his social skills by welcoming visitors regularly and taking him to busy parks, shops that accept dogs, and on leisurely walks to meet neighbours.
+It’s a perfect beginning to enroll him in a puppy kindergarten class.
+It will also encourage him to polish his social skills by welcoming visitors regularly and taking him to busy parks, shops that accept dogs, and on leisurely walks to meet neighbors.

 Health

-Maltese are relatively healthy, but they’re vulnerable to some health problems, like all breeds.
+Maltese are relatively healthy but vulnerable to health problems, like all breeds.
 Not every Maltese will get any or all of these diseases, but if you’re considering this breed, it’s good to be aware of them.

-If you buy a puppy, find a reliable breeder who can show you health clearance for both parents of your puppy.
+If you buy a puppy, find a reliable breeder to show you health clearance for your puppy’s parents.
 Health clearances show that a dog has been checked for medical disease and cleared of it.

 In Maltese, health clearances for hip dysplasia (with a good or better score), elbow dysplasia, hypothyroidism, and von Willebrand disease should be expected from the Orthopedic Foundation for Animals (OFA); from the University of Auburn for thrombopathy; and from the Canine Eye Registry Foundation (CERF) certifying that the eyes are regular.